anandude/Ariyo/README.md

 - `VITE_SUPABASE_URL`: Your Supabase project URL
 - `VITE_SUPABASE_ANON_KEY`: Your Supabase anonymous key

+## License

+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

 Please ensure you don't commit sensitive information like API keys or personal data.